manobi/lazy-loadable/README.md

 ## Safari custom elements pollyfill

-Apple have chosen to not ship a complete implementation of Custom elements V1, in order for it to work in Safari I recomend placing the [ungap pollyfill](https://github.com/ungap/custom-elements-builtin) before your scripts:
+Apple have chosen to not ship a complete implementation of custom elements V1, in order for it to work in Safari you may have to use the [ungap pollyfill](https://github.com/ungap/custom-elements-builtin) before your scripts:

 ```html
 <script>